5. When All Else Fails

 Search Engine Warfare

-According to searchenginewatch.com, Google, Yahoo and MSN combined equal well over 80% of the world’s search engine traffic.
-They are all also American companies bound by the DMCA.
+According to NetMarketshare, Google, Yahoo and Bing combined equal well over 90% of the world’s search engine traffic.
+They are all also American companies bound by the DMCA and will both accept and act on notices filed with them.

 Since search engines are the lifeblood of new traffic for most Web sites, being removed from them can be catastrophic, especially for a business.
 However, that’s precisely within your power as a copyright holder.

-It’s very possible, with well-placed DMCA notices to get infringing sites effectively “kicked out? of the search engines and blacklisted from all future searches.
+It is possible to get the infringing pages removed from the search engines and, in cases where many notices have been filed, the entire site may be banned.
 Though Yahoo, from what I’ve been told, will not notify the infringing site, Google does and even posts copies of the DMCA notice on chillingeffects.com.

-If a site doesn’t respond to a legal threat or a personal plea, they’re very likely to take notice when you threaten to cut off their lifeline of new customers.
+If a infringer doesn’t respond to a legal threat nor their host to a takedown notice, the plagiarist is very likely to take notice when you threaten to cut off their lifeline of new visitors.
 Even if the site isn’t a business, the goal is usually still to gain traffic and that’s nearly impossible when the major search engines refuse to carry you in their databases.

 Contact Other Copyright Holders